Year of entry 2024

-This degree is highly flexible, and combines different subject areas, enabling you to shape your course according to your own interests and enthusiasms.
+This highly flexible degree combines different subject areas, enabling you to shape your course according to your own interests and enthusiasms.

 You choose a major subject from within humanities or social sciences – from a choice of English, History, Philosophy, Politics, Sociology and Cultural Studies.